-If you try to go inside the enclosed room with some Pikmin, and lie down to have them carry you, they will most likely get stuck on the walls of the room.
+If you go to northeast of the central rock with some Pikmin, and lie down to have them carry you, they will most likely get stuck on the rock as they beeline to the Onion.
 This is because they don't know what path to take.
 So let's define the general path Pikmin can take around the area, and what way they should go to avoid obstacles.
 First of all, from the main menu panel, enter the "Paths" mode.

 - Press on the "+" button on the panel to enter the path drawing mode.

 - In this mode, you can draw the path on the area by clicking.